I am a wife, mother, and early educator who enjoys writing about products that I've tested and reviewed here for your benefit.

 Revlon ColorStay Foundation Works

-Pros: Controls oil, cheap, easy to apply, many shades, won't cause breakouts, no odor, and does not rub off on my clothes, my pets, or my daughter.
+- Pros: Controls oil, cheap, easy to apply, many shades, won't cause breakouts, no odor, and does not rub off on my clothes or my pets or my daughter.

 My Skin Type